Endeavour Or Endeavor – British vs. American English

 0 Reviews

 The widespread adoption of English around the world has led to the emergence of diverse dialects.
 In academic writing, the pursuit of linguistic consistency is crucial to maintaining coherence and adhering to the principles of academic integrity.
 The distinction of British English vs. American English is particularly significant, marked by noticeable differences in spelling conventions.
-Below, we will explore the case of “endeavour” and “endeavor.”
+Below, we will explore the case of “endeavour” and “endeavour .”

-“Endeavour” or “endeavor”
+“Endeavour” or “endeavour ”

 Endeavour-or-endavor-UK-flag